rcrowley/certified/README.md

 TODO
 ----

-* Document how to run an autosigning sub-CA.
 * Example TLS clients that verify certificates with the CA (in various languages).
 * Example TLS servers that use one of these certificates (in various languages).
 * Help users with PFS.